 Add/Drop/Withdrawal forms for adding and dropping courses can be secured from the Registrar's Office or in myKirtland in student form central.
+Withdraws cannot be done online.

 ADDING A CLASS

 Students are expected to complete their registration during the registration period.
 However, if a student must add a course, it should be done before the end of the first week of the semester.
 No student will be allowed to add a class after the class has met more than two times without written authorization from the instructor of the course.